 After the ordination, we ate breakfast (a simple rice soup) and then pretty much just relaxed until about 11:00 am, when it was time for lunch.
 This meal was cooked by relatives of the deceased and was actually quite a feast.
 I don’t have any photos of the food, as it seemed inappropriate for the occasion to take snapshots of my meal.
 I recall being served a wide selection of foods, which included a beef curry with pineapples, fried pork, mixed vegetables, rice, and fresh fruit including durian.
 The one thing that made the meal a bit less enjoyable was having to sit on the floor in a lotus position, which is rather difficult for me to do.
 My hips hurt quite a bit after a while and getting up afterwards was a bit difficult.
 After the food and plates were cleared from the monks, it was time for the funeral attendees to eat.

 The early afternoon was then spent doing nothing.
-I just sat around and mediated, contemplated, and checked my Facebook from time to time.
+I just sat around and meditated, contemplated, and checked my Facebook from time to time.
 I’ve uploaded some photos of my ordination to Facebook earlier in the day and the number of likes and comments were quite high.
 Many of my friends expressed their surprise of seeing me as a Novice Monk.
 I also watched the decorating of the crematory building.
 The decorations included long strips of black and white cloth up the stairs, as well as beautiful flower arrangements.

 The Funeral Ceremony